ataulm/AlphaMonitor/README.md

-AlphaMonitor
+AlphaMonitor for Android
 ============

-For usage with the Mio Alpha heartrate sport watch.
+For use with the Mio Alpha heartrate sport watch.
 Uses a Bluetooth 4.0 (BLE) low energy connection.

+CHANGES:

+nov-2:  Google Maps activity removed due to instability
+        GPS logging will be added back later (without maps)